SIXwishlist/PHP-Plesk-Backup/README.md

 # PHP-Plesk-Backup
-The script will backup all the domains on a Plesk server and upload the compressed backup files on remote FTP repository.
-Every domain will be backup in a different file and the script will wait for a backup task to be completed before proceeding with the next one.
+The script will backup all the domains on a Plesk server and upload the compressed backup files on remote FTP repository.<br>

 ## Quick start
 - [Download the latest version][download-link] of the package on the Plesk server you want to backup<br>
 - Rename config-sample.php to config.php<br>
 - Edit config.php file and fill in all the settings in order to have the script working correctly

+## The two main methods

+The _doBackup()_ method (used in backup.php) will parse all the domains and set a backup task for each one of them to be run immediately.
+Every domain will be backup in a different file and the script will wait for a backup task to be completed before proceeding with the next one.<br><br>
+The _scheduleBackups()_ method (used in scheduled_backup.php) will parse all the domains in your server and set a scheduled backup task for each of them so that a backup will be performed weekly (you can set the day/time of the scheduled task using the settings, see below).

 ## The settings